 Eco-Research Camp can accommodate up to 22 guests comfortably.

-It’s equipped with four wi-fi equipped guesthouses and two glamping tents, complete with 11 bedrooms, hospitality facilities, and outdoor activities.
+It’s equipped with four wi-fi guesthouses and two glamping tents, complete with 11 bedrooms, hospitality facilities, and outdoor activities.

 Three-story dining tower allows visitors to enjoy an evening in an intimate forest atmosphere.